bielbienne/bst.pygasus.core/README.rst

         <include package="myproject" />
     </configure>

 Run your buildout.
-(You must first create your own project, show next part)
+(You must first create your own project as shown in next part)

 .. code:: bash